 After a time, he “bargained” with a widow woman with two children of her own, and then got married.
 “In a great deal of peace we raised our first crop of children, then had a second crop (three more) together.”

-Crockett’s first taste of serving in office came when he was appointed as magistrate in Shoal Creek, a place that was lawless and unruly.
+Perhaps the most intriguing part of the real story of Davy Crockett may be his entrance into politics.
+His first taste of serving in office came when he was appointed as magistrate in Shoal Creek, a place that was lawless and unruly.

 “If anyone was charged with marking his neighbor’s hogs or stealing anything, which happened pretty often—I would have him taken and if there was tolerable grounds for the charge, I would have him well whip’d and cleared.”